0xsuryansh/searchNBAMonorepo/README.md

-This is commit renovated chatbox with autoscroll and update
+This is commit cleared input prior to chatbot response